 High Dose Estetrol (HDE4) for prostate cancer treatment has successfully achieved proof-of-concept in human.
 The Phase II PCombi study has demonstrated promising anti-tumor activity and major improvement of quality of life in patients with advanced prostate cancer (“dual efficacy”).
+Based on a positive outcome of the FDA Pre-IND meeting, the project is ready for Phase III development for the prostate cancer indication.

 The fetal estrogen estetrol (E4) is a potential new high dose estrogen (HDE) treatment for advanced prostate cancer.
 The term “estetrol” refers to estra-1,3,5(10)-triene-3,15α,16α,17β-tetrol, an estrogenic steroid, produced under physiological conditions only during human pregnancy by the fetoplacental unit1.
 It is also known as E4, referring to the four OH groups in the molecule at positions 3, 15, 16 and 17 (Fig. 1).